2016 shooting of Dallas police officers: Motive

-Johnson also "liked" the Facebook page of the African American Defense League, whose leader, Mauricelm-Lei Millere, called for the murders of police officers across the U.S. following the 2014 murder of Laquan McDonald.
+Further investigation into his digital footprint showed that Johnson visited the sites of Marxist Leninist groups associated with "Revolutionary Black Nationalism", a left wing counterpart of right wing "Black Nationalism".
+He also posted multiple BPP posters and other forms of far-left propaganda some of which called for a "class war", though this is contradictory to other posts and likes he made.
+Johnson "liked" the Facebook page of the African American Defense League, whose leader, Mauricelm-Lei Millere, called for the murders of police officers across the U.S. following the 2014 murder of Laquan McDonald.
 In response to the police killing of Alton Sterling, the organization had "posted a message earlier in the week encouraging violence against police".

 Johnson's Facebook profile photo depicted Johnson raising his arm in a Black Power salute, along with images of a Black Power symbol and a flag associated with the Pan-Africanism movement.
 These symbols have long represented Black empowerment, but have also been co-opted by reactionary groups with bigoted views.

 Conversely, people familiar with Johnson during his military service believed he may have been severely stressed with serving in a combat zone.
 They also said he had little interest in the topics of racial injustice and the killing of Trayvon Martin that occurred at the time.
 In an interview, Johnson's parents said that he was once extroverted and patriotic, and wanted to become a police officer.
 Following his discharge from the Army, they described him as disillusioned, reclusive, and resentful of the U.S. government; and believed he had been disappointed by his experience in the military.
 According to a soldier, Johnson had a small breakdown after he began losing his friends in the Army after details of the sexual harassment accusation were released.